 Obstructing a peace officer in Denver, Aurora, or Lakewood is a charge that stems from interfering with police.
 Purposefully disrupting their activities or duties can lead to months in county jail and fines.
-Even a threat of force or violence against a police officer, firefighter, or EMT can be enough to result in criminal charges.
+Even a threat of force or violence against a police officer, firefighter, or EMT can result in criminal charges.
 Any and all police-involved crimes require strategic representation from an experienced Denver defense attorney.
 Below we examine obstructing a peace officer in more detail and ways our skilled criminal lawyers can help those facing allegations.

 Denver Obstructing a Peace Officer Law